 Complaints and suggestions

-We aim to provide an excellent service and we are aware that sometimes we get things wrong.
-Please tell us what you feel went wrong and we will work with you to help put things right.
+We aim to provide an excellent service but we’re aware that sometimes we get things wrong.
+Please tell us what you feel went wrong and we’ll work with you to help put things right.

 What is a complaint?

 An expression of dissatisfaction, however made, about the standard of service, actions or lack of action by the organisation or its representatives affecting an individual customer or group of customers.